kghose/groho/src/Readme.md

 thinking ahead to the kind of things I might like to add, and use that to plan modularization.

+## Multi-level detail

+### The problem
+So, just in the earlier section I was talking about how the fractal downsampler was good enough and a more complicated scheme YAGNI.
+Well looks like YGNI.

+Just as I feared, as soon as I implemented a chase camera that I could re-center on any object the big problem with the fractal downsampler cropped up - what is smooth at one level of detail is not smooth at a sufficiently finer level of detail.

+I first took a look at the Earth-Moon system and things looked fine there, but when I looked at the Jovian system the issue became apparent: the moons were swirling smoothly about a very jaggy looking Jupiter orbit.
+The error tolerance of 1 million kilometers which looks fine with a whole solar system view becomes terrible at the scale of lunar orbits.

+The main issue is distance to the camera.
+We want more detail for objects close to the camera and less further away.
+This is a typical class of problem in rendering large scenes.

+This chase camera on Jupiter and its moons use case is extra challenging because the neighborhood - the region of higher detail - is continually changing.

+On the train in, I thought up a bad solution.
+I knew it was a bad solution because it sounded like a whole lot of engineering - lots of rods and wheels and racks and pinions and parts that had to fit just right.
+It's listed below as "The Bad Idea".
+Fortunately, over lunch, I mentioned my predicament to my colleague Ivan Johnson and gave him the run down on my idea.
+He stared at me for a few seconds, blinked a bit and said "You might want to try cubic interpolation first, though."
+He lent me Pearson's "Numerical Methods" and I read the "Interpolation and approximation" chapter with attention.

+Now, to be honest, splines or other forms of interpolation had crossed my mind, Perhaps it's even there in these notes in some earlier version.
+But I forgot and now I was ready to go to the most complex option, without passing through this intermediate complexity solution first.
+Sadly a lot of professional software development seems to follow this pattern too.

+### Adaptive interpolation solution

+1. Use the fractal downsampler to get a base level of adaptive sampling based on the intrinsic curvature of the points
+2. Define a neighborhood around the camera where we would like denser sampling
+3. Detect segments that intersect this neighborhood and use interpolation to upsample the position data between these segments
+4. Use time as the parameter so we can further derive velocity and acceleration on demand.
+5. The tricky part is how to integrate these two levels of detail

+#### Spliced buffers
+One solution would be to maintain a splice list for each trajectory/path that indicates the indexes where we want to splice in an interpolation over an existing path.
+When we go to draw a path (or retrieve data about it) we do so upto a splice start.
+Then, we jump to the buffer pointed to by the splice and use data from that instead.
+Once the splice is over, we come back to the original path.

+### Multi-buffer solution (AKA The Bad Idea)

+The solution that would work here is as follows:
+1. The basic simulation time step is fixed and is a small value as currently implemented.
+This is needed for basic physical fidelity.
+This is a simulation consideration and is independent of any display considerations.
+2. We have a **coarse buffer** that downsamples and stores the object state at relatively large fixed intervals
+3. We have **interpolation buffers** that are continually being computed by a second instance of the simulation.
+An interpolation buffer is triggered when one or more trajectory segments in the **coarse buffer** intersect the neighboor hood around the camera.
+4. The interpolation simulation is handed the start and stop times and the state of the world at the start and simply runs that part of the simulation
+5. At any given time the display has a **coarse buffer** and zero or more **interpolation buffers**.
+It should seamlessly integrate the interpolation buffer data with the coarse buffer.

+What differs here is the mechanism by which we get the data for the up-sampled segments - rerunning a simulation is probably more complex than spline interpolation.

 ## Simulation restarts and checkpoints